fabriziotappero/go_cheatsheet/README.md

 }
 ```

-### Channel Axioms
+### Established Facts About Channels (Channel Axioms)
-- A send to a nil channel blocks forever
+A send to a nil channel blocks forever.

   ```go
   var c chan string
   c <- "Hello, World!"
   // fatal error: all goroutines are asleep - deadlock!
   ```
-- A receive from a nil channel blocks forever
+A receive from a nil channel blocks forever.

   ```go
   var c chan string
   fmt.Println(<-c)
   // fatal error: all goroutines are asleep - deadlock!
   ```
-- A send to a closed channel panics
+A send to a closed channel panics.

   ```go
   var c = make(chan string, 1)